UNAFFI/svelte-dynamic-forms/README.md

 ```

 The key principle is that **settings** are for static configuration that won't change, while **dynamic_settings** are for reactive configuration that updates based on form state or other dependencies.

+## Requirements

+- **Svelte 5.0+** - This library is built specifically for Svelte 5 and uses modern runes
+- **Node.js 18+** - For development and build processes

+## Browser Support

+Works in all modern browsers that support ES2022:
+- Chrome 94+
+- Firefox 93+
+- Safari 15+
+- Edge 94+

+## Roadmap

+- [ ] File upload field components
+- [ ] Date/time picker components
+- [ ] Rich text editor integration
+- [ ] Form builder UI
+- [ ] Schema validation integration (Zod, Yup)
+- [ ] Accessibility improvements
+- [ ] Performance optimizations

+## License

+MIT License - see [LICENSE](LICENSE) file for details.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+## Support

+If you encounter any issues or have questions, please [open an issue](https://github.com/UNAFFI/svelte-dynamic-forms/issues) on GitHub.